Keawaiki Bay to ʻAnaehoʻomalu Bay

 Trailhead #1: Mile Marker 79 TH: Travel Hwy.
 19 north of Kailua-Kona to ¾ of a mile between Mile Markers 78 and 79, closer to 79.
 It's just a pull-off near the highway.
 Do not attempt to drive the road or block the gate near the trailhead – this is private property.
 Be careful pulling back out into traffic.

-Trailhead #1: A Bay TH: From Hwy 19, the Queen K Hwy, look for signs for both ʻAnaehoʻomalu Bay and Waikoloa Beach Drive.
+Trailhead #2:ʻAnaehoʻomalu Bay TH: From Hwy 19, look for signs for both ʻAnaehoʻomalu Bay and Waikoloa Beach Drive.
 Follow Waikoloa Beach Drive past the Queen’s Shops on your left and turn left onto Pae Wa’a for public beach parking.
-This trailhead is open from 7am to 8pm, and gates are locked.
+This trailhead is open from 7am to 8pm, and gates are locked at night.